bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+     A: display: block takes up the entire width of its parent, while display:inline will only use the space necessary.
+Also display block inserts a line break before and after the element, while inline pushes the next item on the same line.

 3. What are the 4 areas of the box model?

+     A: content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    A: The cross-axis.

 5. Explain why git is valuable to a team of developers.